ASPA Conference 2022 – Late Breaking Abstracts

 The number of abstract submissions by a presenting author will be limited to a maximum of two (2).
 This is for presenting authors only; there is no limit to the total number of abstracts one can be an author on.
 First authors are required to be the presenting authors.
 By submitting, presenting authors are ensuring that all authors have made a significant contribution to the work and have approved the submission.

-Authors will be notified by 01/10/2022 whether their abstract has been accepted.
-All presenting authors needs to register for the conference and provide full payment of the registration fee by 01/11/2022, otherwise their submission will be withdrawn.
+Authors of Late Breaking Abstracts will be notified by 01/11/2022 whether their abstract has been accepted.
+All presenting authors for Late Breaking Abstracts need to register for the conference and provide full payment of the registration fee by 10/11/2022, otherwise their submission will be withdrawn.
 ASPA will not waive registration fees.

 PLEASE NOTE: You will need to register prior to abstract submission even if you already are an ASPA member, as abstract submissions link to a different database.